 Before Marquette, McManaman spent eight years at St. Mary's University in various capacities.
 In addition to serving as an assistant women's basketball coach for seven seasons, he spent three seasons as an assistant softball coach, five years as assistant director of admissions, one season as assistant facilities director and sport science instructor, and had a four-month stretch as associate athletic director.

 McManaman earned his bachelor's degree in communications from St. Mary's in 1992.
 He earned his master's in sport administration from UW-La Crosse in 1999.
-A native of LaGrange, Ill., McManaman has a four-year-old son, Dylan.
+A native of LaGrange, Ill., McManaman has a five-year-old son, Dylan.